Siggmond/client-ops-hub/README.md

 - Prefer small, focused changes.
 - Include reproduction steps and environment details in issues.
 - Run the backend and frontend locally before opening a pull request.

+  ---

+If you have suggestions, ideas, or notice something that can be improved, feel free to open an issue or start a discussion.
+I’m always interested in refining tools like this based on real-world usage and feedback.